• October 17, 2019

 Fire door keep clear fire safety signWhat do blue and white health and safety signs mean?

 Blue fire safety signs with white writing on them state mandatory precautions that one must abide by in a building.
 Mandatory signs are circular in shape.
 An example of this type of sign includes the familiar “FIRE DOOR KEEP SHUT” notice, designed to offer protection in the event of a fire.
+These signs are crucial for maintaining the integrity of fire compartments, a key aspect of passive fire protection.

 hazard safety sign